fbadcontrols-cscw21/fbadcontrols-cscw21.github.io/contextual.md

 # Contextual ad controls

-We refer to controls placed in a menu directly on a particular ad as **contextual controls.** The primary context menu can be accessed by clicking the three dots at the top right of a Facebook ad, and contains these options:
+We refer to controls placed in a menu directly on a particular ad as **contextual controls.** The primary contextual menu can be accessed by clicking the three dots at the top right of a Facebook ad, and contains these options:

 * [Hide Ad](hide-ad.html) ("Never see this ad again")
 * [Report Ad](report-ad.html) ("Tell us about a problem with this ad")